axivo/charts/.github/scripts/README.md

 This directory contains helper scripts used by GitHub Actions workflows in the repository.

+## Deployment Types

+The scripts support two deployment types controlled by the `CONFIG.deployment` setting in `pages.js`:

+- `production`: Builds charts and deploys to GitHub Pages.
+This is the default mode used when running on the main repository.
+- `staging`: Builds charts locally on the current branch without deploying to GitHub Pages.
+This mode is useful for testing changes before applying them to production.

+The deployment type is made available as an output from the `setupBuildEnvironment` function, which can be accessed in workflows as `steps.setup.outputs.deployment`.
+This allows conditional execution of deployment steps based on the deployment environment.

 ## Coding Guidelines

 - No comments or empty lines inside function bodies, code should be self-explanatory